unboundsecurity/unbound-integration/saas-providers/aws-lambda/README.md

 - UKC_TEMPLATE_NAME - the template client name
 - UKC_ACTIVATION_CODE - activation code used for registration

-Here is an example of the environment variables:
+The following is an example of the environment variables:
 ```
 UKC_ACTIVATION_CODE: '3073800115123577'
 UKC_CA_DATA: >-